davideferrari95/alexa_collaborative_conversation/README.md

-# Alexa_conversation_voice_control
+# Alexa Conversation

-Package that allows communication between ROS and Alexa, implementing two different communication channels:
+Package that allows communication between ROS2 and Alexa, implementing two different communication channels:

-- User → ROS: through a custom Alexa Conversation Skill that communicates with a local server in azure functions.
+- User → ROS2: through a custom Alexa Conversation Skill that communicates with a local server in azure functions.
-- ROS → User: using unsolicited Text-To-Speech of Node-RED block that use Alexa-API
+- ROS2 → User: using unsolicited Text-To-Speech of Node-RED block that use Alexa-API

 ## Requirements

 - Ubuntu 20.04+
-- Python 3.10+
+- Python 3.8.10
-- ROS Noetic+
+- ROS2 Foxy
-- ROS-Bridge
+- ROS2-Bridge
 - Azure 4.0+
 - Node-RED
 - ngrok